Dpdl-io/DpdlEngine/README.md

 println("embedded groovy exit code: " + exit_code)
 ```

-Below a more complex example of how Dpdl can be used to accomplish tasks
+Below you can find a more complex example of how Dpdl can be used to accomplish tasks:

 ### Sample Dpdl code (GELU neural network activation function the runs on GPUs using embedded 'Wgsl' code):
 ```python